momochi000/typewar/README.md

 ## DONE

+#### REFACTOR: extract text fragment from attack entity
+Occurs to me that a text fragment can be separated from the piece that actually flies accross the stage
 #### REFACTOR: Remove all convenience methods from NPC entity backbone model
 Calls should only be made on the actual crafty entity
 #### BUG: slime sprite is off